ethaden/confluent-terraform-aws-ec2-demo-instance/README.md

 # Powerful Demo Instance using a common VPC
 This terraform configuration sets up an AWS instance for demo purposes using a common VPC imported from an Terraform S3 remote state.

+CAUTION: Everything contained in this repository is not supported by Confluent.

 Note, that additional measures (e.g. locking) might be required if this state store is accessed concurrently by multiple users.

 You can find a configuration to set up the Terraform S3 remote state bucket here: https://github.com/ethaden/confluent-terraform-aws-tfstate-s3.